-- Students who meet all three criteria will be included in a teacher's student growth calculation: - teacher of record at beginning of year student growth assessment (mid-September) - o teacher of record at PEIMS winter roster (mid-February) - o teacher of record at end of year student growth assessment (mid-April) - Teachers will be asked to verify their rosters of students who are to be included in the TIA Growth Calculation at the end of the year. - Teachers may make an appeal to have a student(s) added or removed from their calculation based on extenuating circumstances. - Semester-based courses would use a beginning of the semester growth measure and an end of the semester growth measure.
+- Students who meet all three criteria will be included in a teacher's student growth calculation: - o teacher of record at beginning of year student growth assessment (mid-September) - o teacher of record at end of year student growth assessment (mid-April) - Semester-based courses would use a beginning of the semester growth measure and an end of the semester growth measure.
 Any student who was on the teacher's roster for both would count in the calculation.